kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-05-fix-pending-messages.md

 ### Restart the NATS Pods and trigger the stream leader reelection

 Sometimes triggering the leader reelection on the broken consumers doesn't work.
-In that case you should try to trigger leader reelection on the stream level:
+In that case, you must try to trigger leader reelection on the stream level:

 ```bash
 nats stream cluster step-down sap
 ```

-As result, you will see:
+You must get the following result:

 ```bash
 11:08:22 Requesting leader step down of "eventing-nats-1" in a 3 peer RAFT group